fopwoc/minecraft-modpacks/README.md

 - [Controlify](https://modrinth.com/mod/controlify) – Controller support with many great features.
 - [Chat Patches](https://modrinth.com/mod/chatpatches) – This mod makes chat great again.
 - [Durability Viewer](https://modrinth.com/mod/durabilityviewer) – Useful for seeing the exact durability left with your items.
 - [Inventory Profiles Next](https://modrinth.com/mod/inventory-profiles-next) – ADHD inventory sorting.
-But also has a lot of awesome invetory managment features.
+But also has many awesome inventory management features.
 - [Chest Tracker](https://modrinth.com/mod/chest-tracker) – Helps you find in which chest your certain items are located.
 - [ChatWalk](https://modrinth.com/mod/chatwalk) – Useful when you need to travel straight for a long distance but are too lazy to press the W button all the time (though not the main purpose of this mod).
 - [Xaero's World Map](https://modrinth.com/mod/xaeros-world-map) – The best world map and waypoints mod ever existed.
 - [Ok Zoomer](https://modrinth.com/mod/ok-zoomer) – My personal favorite zooming mod.
-This mod is literally only one reason why I use Quilt over Fabric :)
+This mod is literally the only reason why I use Quilt over Fabric :)
 - And so much more…

 ### You mentioned it works well on the Steam Deck?

-Absolutely!
+Sure thing!
 Here's a short gameplay video on my deck:

 https://github.com/fopwoc/minecraft-modpacks/assets/21304354/8e327b8c-762a-4343-b4f6-ae9a0ccd2e5d